Code-Institute-Submissions/Marshmello88-fullstack_project/README.md

 7) If the user is logged in, he can view profile page.
 If not, user gets redirected to the login page.

-8) User can edit and update profile details them if needed
+8) User can edit and update profile details if needed

 9) Customer is able to read reviews of other customers